vkuzo/quant_cast_bench/quant_cast_bench/quantize_tensor_api/README.md

 * By cross-cutting feature
   * stochastic rounding: 🟡 supported for some recipes but far from polished, needs final frontend design
   * RHT: 🟡 16x16 supported for nvfp4 dense recipes, needs to extend to grouped and needs final frontend design
-  * outer scaling: 🟡 handwavily should work, but needs final design for semantics of broadcasting
+  * outer scaling: 🟡 supported, very light testing

 ## 3. Support matrix